user256/SQLiteCrawler/README.md

 # SQLiteCrawler

-A high-performance, persistent web crawler built with Python and SQLite.
-Features intelligent URL discovery, redirect tracking, content extraction, and comprehensive data storage with optimized performance settings.
+A web crawler for those compfortable with Python and SQLite.
+Features URL discovery, redirect tracking, content extraction and comparison, including across sites.

 ## 🚀 Quick Start